Zynh0722/dungeon-world/src/pages/classes/ranger.md

 When you make camp in a dungeon or city, you don’t need to consume a ration.

-You start with these moves:
+**You start with these moves:**
 ### Hunt and Track

-When you follow a trail of clues left behind by passing creatures, roll+WIS. • On a 7+, you follow the creature’s trail until there’s a significant change in its direction or mode of travel. • On a 10+, you also choose 1:
+When you **follow a trail of clues left behind by passing creatures**, roll+WIS. • On a 7+, you follow the creature’s trail until there’s a significant change in its direction or mode of travel. • On a 10+, you also choose 1:

 - Gain a useful bit of information about your quarry, the GM will tell you what
 - Determine what caused the trail to end

 ### Called Shot

-When you attack a defenseless or surprised enemy at range, you can choose to deal your damage or name your target and roll+DEX.
+When you **attack a defenseless or surprised enemy at range**, you can choose to deal your damage or name your target and roll+DEX.

 - Head • 10+: As 7–9, plus your damage • 7-9: They do nothing but stand and drool for a few moments.
 - Arms • 10+: As 7-9, plus your damage • 7-9: They drop anything they’re holding.